 How many of them can you list on your resume?

-While you don’t need to be a developer to be a good product manager, you do need to have a good enough understanding of how systems work in order to be able to lead your development team.
+While you don’t need to be a developer to be a good product manager, you do need to have a good enough understanding of how systems work to lead your development team.

 This is super important as you’ll be the person the team looks to for solutions when issues emerge.
 If you don’t have any technical knowledge, you won’t be able to effectively lead your developers and come up with workable solutions.
 You may also find yourself setting unrealistic tasks within a sprint if you don’t have a basic understanding of how long various development tasks may take.